I AM A PHOTOGRAPHER IN NEW JERSEY AND I LOVE WHAT I DO!

 Capturing the emotion, soul, mood and details of a wedding is the essence of Gary Flom’s photographic approach.

 “I consider it an honor to be invited to photograph a wedding.
-Nothing compares to the emotional purity and the happiness of that day.
-A wedding is a beautiful work of art unfolding right in front of me and I love capturing it on camera.”
+Nothing compares to the emotional beauty and the happiness of that day.
+A wedding is a unique work of art and emotion unfolding right in front of me and I love capturing it on camera.”
 Gary’s signature style goes beyond just photographing extraordinary portraits.
 Gary is a master at capturing unique details and candid moments.

 Gary’s additional projects have included photography for NBC's Today Show, NHL, National Wildlife Federation, Manhattan Bride Magazine, Carnegie Hall, North Jersey Media Group as well as product and food photography.
 Gary’s photos have appeared in many New York / New Jersey publications as well as on the pages of several international newspapers and magazines.